 By obtaining FIPS validation, D2iQ eliminates your need to obtain domain-specific expertise in encryption protocols.
 We ensure that our infrastructure components automatically enforce encryption in-transit, vital to workload orchestration, and at the data layer for storage of sensitive data.
 D2iQ can operate in the Federal Government and in security-conscious industries such as healthcare and finance which demand proper use of protocols such as TLS and techniques like data-at-rest encryption all of which require the use of system cryptographic modules.

-D2iQ’s soon-to-be-validated BoringCrypto library is key to protecting Sensitive But Unclassified (SBU) data.
+D2iQ’s BoringCrypto library is key to protecting Sensitive But Unclassified (SBU) data.
 This library ensures your infrastructure meets or exceeds the guidelines for cryptographic algorithms and ciphers.
 The use of Federally approved cryptographic modules helps to reduce or eliminate vulnerabilities found in other Open-Source Software (OSS) libraries.

 It is important to remember that FIPS doesn’t indicate there were no bugs or vulnerabilities in any products.
 For that process, D2iQ regularly patches our core components in a 2-week cycle and implements security vulnerability scanning in our continuous software development process.
 Please see our blogs on release and patching the many components of the platforms for more information about this important topic.